cryptoadvance/specter-desktop/docs/faq.md

 ### *What do I need to do in order to create a multisig wallet?*

-XPUBs are needed (from HWW's, laptop with Electrum desktop wallet, Specter-DIY, etc.) in order to create a multisig setup, but don't worry it's in watch-only mode and it's your own full node!
+XPUBs are needed (from HWW's, laptop with Electrum desktop wallet, Specter-DIY, etc.) in order to create a multisig setup, but don't worry it's in watch-only mode!
 First you need to “add devices” that store keys for the wallet.
 After creating the devices, you have to create the type of wallet you want (2-of-2, 3-of-5, etc.) and select the corresponding devices/keys - you need at least two devices setup in order to create a multisig wallet.

 ### *Is my understanding correct that specter-desktop does not hold any keys and you need to create a multisig wallet in order to sign transactions and send funds?*

-As of late, you can also use a hot wallet as a signer with specter-desktop, but this is not recommended as a default setup.
-You can however use devices like Electrum wallet or FullyNoded for example (Electrum or Bitcoin Core can be air-gapped).
-This [video](https://youtu.be/4YXklLh2srA) is quite useful for using Electrum, and this [guide](https://github.com/Fonta1n3/FullyNoded/blob/master/Docs/Connect-node.md#importing-a-wallet-from-specter) is useful for connecting with FullyNoded.
+Yes, especially if you use spectrum/electrum as a backend.
+However, if you use Core as a backend, there is a hotwallet-feature which we mainly use for testing/development and troubleshooting.

 ### *How would one sign with Electrum?
 Do I need to create multisig wallet in Electrum first or can I create it with specter-desktop?*